jonnyweatherly/aajonusnet/md/QNA/Q&A Of December 8, 2002.md

 Q: What's a good paint?

 A: Any milk based.
 True milk based.
-All milk used to be made with paint...
 All paint used to be made with milk.

 Q: Do you know any brands?

 A: On the internet.
 You put milk paint and you go to websites.
 There are websites.
 And you can have it pre-mixed or you can have it in the powder and mix it yourself.

-Pasteurized or not?
+Q: Pasteurized or raw?

+[laughter]

 A: Pasteurized. [unintelligible].